danielhstahl/household-helper/README.md

 ## Deploy

-There are two Docker images, one for the UI (static files) and one for the API.
-The UI Docker includes an nginx config that needs to point to the address of the App Docker.
-These images are built and available at `ghcr.io/danielhstahl/householdhelper-ui:${tag}` and `ghcr.io/danielhstahl/householdhelper-app:${tag}`.
-The following environmental variables need to be defined on the app Docker:
+There are three Docker images, one for the UI (static files), one for the API (draid), and one for the knowledge base (kb).
+The UI Docker includes an nginx config that needs to point to the address of the API Docker.
+These images are built and available at `ghcr.io/danielhstahl/householdhelper-ui:${tag}`, `ghcr.io/danielhstahl/householdhelper-draid:${tag}`, and `ghcr.io/danielhstahl/householdhelper-kb:${tag}`.
+The following environmental variables need to be defined on the draid Docker:
-* LM_STUDIO_ENDPOINT (defaults to "http://localhost:1234")
-* OLLAMA_ENDPOINT (defaults to "http://localhost:11434")
+* OPEN_AI_COMPATABLE_ENDPOINT (defaults to "http://localhost:11434")
 * ROCKET_DATABASES (eg, '{draid={url="postgresql://[yourpsqluser]:[yourpsqlpassword]@psqldb:5432/draid"}}')
 * ROCKET_PORT (eg 8000)
 * ROCKET_ADDRESS (eg, 0.0.0.0)